Home / Available CME / Archived UPenn Grand Rounds

 Disclosure of Unlabeled Use:

 This educational activity may contain discussion of published and/or investigational uses of agents that are not indicated by the FDA.
-ViralEd, LLC, the Perelman School of Medicine at the University of Pennsylvania, Gilead Sciences and Janssen Therapeutics do not recommend the use of any agent outside of the labeled indications.
+ViralEd, Inc., the Perelman School of Medicine at the University of Pennsylvania, Gilead Sciences and Janssen Therapeutics do not recommend the use of any agent outside of the labeled indications.

-Product Investigational and / or Off-label Use
+Product Investigational and/or Off-label Use

 Treatment of primary CNS lymphoma